 If a player has checkers on the bar and rolls a combination that does not allow any of those checkers to re-enter, the player cannot move.
 If the opponent’s home board is completely occupied (all six points contain two or more checkers), there is not a roll that will allow a checker to enter from the bar.
 That player stops rolling and playing until at least one point becomes open because of the opponent’s moves.

-The first player to bear off all fifteen of his/her own checkers wins the game.
+The first player to bear off all fifteen of their own checkers wins the game.
 A gammon occurs if the opponent has not yet borne off any checkers when the game ends.
 This doubles the stakes.
 A backgammon occurs if the opponent has not yet borne off any checkers and has some on the bar or in the winner’s home board.
 This triples the stakes.
+Victory in a normal game results in a win by one point, a gammon is two points and a backgammon three points.
+These points are then multiplied by the value of the doubling cube.

 To speed up match play and to provide an added dimension for strategy, a doubling cube is usually used.
-The doubling cube is never rolled because it controls the stake on the game.
+The doubling cube is never rolled because it controls the stake in the game.
 It is used as a marker with the numbers 2, 4, 8, 16, 32, and 64 inscribed on its faces.
 The number denotes the current stake in the game.
 At the start of each game, the doubling cube is placed on the bar with the number 64 showing.
 At this point, the stake is effectively one.
 During play, the player about to roll may propose that the game be played for twice the current stakes.
 This occurs by turning the doubling cube so that the number 2 is showing.
 Their opponent must either accept the doubled stakes or resign the game immediately.
+Note: there is nothing in the rules of backgammon that says the doubling cube must be used.